 Mount Vesuvius

 Just 15 miles outside the city, you can experience the powerful Mount Vesuvius via numerous guided tours and even hike up the side of Mainland Europe’s only active volcano.
-While visiting this looming and historic site, you can see the aforementioned ruins of Pompeii, which famously fell victim to its force thousands of years ago when the volcano erupted.
+While visiting this looming and historic site, you can see the ruins of Pompeii, which famously fell victim to its force thousands of years ago when the volcano erupted.

 Naples Cathedral